cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ## HTML elements

 The goal of the exercise is to find balances, yours and the faucet's, and then have you send back some tokens to the faucet.
-So before introducing any CosmJs, you can create a React component that is almost ready for this purpose.
-By convention, you put your component in a `/components` folder.
-Below, in the expandable box is an example, named `FaucetSender.tsx`:
+Before introducing any CosmJs, you can create a React component that is almost ready for this purpose.
+By convention, put your component in a `/components` folder, as in the following example using `FaucetSender.tsx`:

 <ExpansionPanel title="FaucetSender.tsx">